-The difference between Binoculars and a classical Telescope is how they are built and in their intended use.
+The difference between telescope vs binoculars is how they are built and in their intended use.
 The word Binoculars means two eyepieces, they are of compact design, portable and can be quickly used for viewing.
 Telescopes are Monoculars: they have one eyepiece, are bulky need a tripod and mounting and are intended for the observation of astronomical objects.

 Binoculars are in general used for terrestrial observation.
-In principle, they are two small telescopes that are mounted parallel to each other and which point into the same direction (collimated).
-To not project an upside-down picture, they have an additional internal extra lens (erecting lens) or more common in modern binoculars a pair of prisms build in.
+In principle, they are two small telescopes that are mounted parallel to each other and which point in the same direction (collimated).
+To not project an upside-down picture, they have an additional internal extra lens (erecting lens) or more common in modern binoculars, prisms are used to correct the image.
 A telescope used for celestial observation does not necessarily need to show an upright image.

 Today the term telescope is not just used in the classical sense anymore.
 Any kind of device used in Astronomy is called a telescope, whether it collects visible light, radio waves, game rays, or x-rays.
 Even the latest Gravitational wave detector (GOTO) is simply described as a telescope.

-There is a very large selection of binoculars and telescopes available, from small compact pocket binoculars to highly complex space telescopes.
+There is a very large selection of binoculars and telescopes one can choose from.
+Small compact pocket binoculars that fit in any pocket, to highly complex space telescopes that orbit the earth.
 What model and design are best to choose, depends entirely on where and for what purpose they are to be used.

 Binoculars are usually relatively small and lightweight compared to telescopes and can be easily transported.
 Thanks to their compact dimensions binoculars can be kept in bags, pockets or around your neck.
 They will quickly be at hand when needed for observing animals in the wild or viewing any distant object of interest.